DataBiosphere/azul/README.md

 ## 3.1 One-time provisioning of shared cloud resources

-Most of the cloud resources used by a particular deployment (personal or shared) are provisioned automatically by `make terraform` and `make deploy`.
+Most of the cloud resources used by a particular deployment (personal or shared) are provisioned automatically by `make deploy` and `make terraform`.
 A handful of  resources must be created manually before invoking thise Makefile targets for the first time in a particular AWS account.
 This only needs to be done once per AWS account, before the first Azul deployment in that account.
 Additional